This award recognizes a junior research scientist for the best basic science research that seeks to solve a clinical problem.

-The Harold Brody/Medical Emeritus Faculty Society Award supports the discovery of new knowledge that is critical for the continued advancement of the medical profession and improvement of health care.
+The Eugene R. Mindell, MD, and Harold Brody, MD ’61, PhD, Clinical Translational Research Award promotes and supports the discovery of new knowledge that is critical for the continued advancement of the medical profession and improvement of health care.

 To advance human health, scientific discoveries must be translated into practical applications.
-Such discoveries typically begin at “the bench” with basic research—in which scientists study disease at a molecular or cellular level—then progress to the clinical level, or the patient's “bedside.”
+Such discoveries typically begin at “the bench” with basic research — in which scientists study disease at a molecular or cellular level — and then progress to the clinical level, or the patient's “bedside.”

 When such information is applied to the problems of health maintenance and cures for diseases, it could well provide new tools for developing innovative and effective therapies.

-Awardee will be notified by phone on or before Monday, April 29.
+Awardee will be notified by phone on or before: TBD

 You must be either a:

 You may hold an MD, PhD or both, with your most recent degree awarded no more than 10 years ago.